 Precautions:

-- Be cautious when using Pixie Spray.
+- Be cautious when using Pixie Spray or any spray adhesive.

 - It emits adhesive droplets, so avoid inhaling it.